 Discouragement and disillusionment are the enemies of grit.

 Posted January 5, 2014

 Last month, I was privileged to join a discussion of Angela Lee Duckworth’s TED Talk on grit.
 In her talk, Duckworth summarized her important research.
-She has found, in many different settings (for example, at West Point, at the National Spelling Bee, and in the Chicago public schools) that doing well - in school and in life - depends far less on intelligence and talent, and much more on passion and perseverance, a quality she calls “grit.”
+She has found evidence, in many different settings (for example, at West Point, at the National Spelling Bee, and in the Chicago public schools) that doing well - in school and in life - depends not only on intelligence and talent, but on passion and perseverance, a quality she calls “grit.”

 At the conclusion of her talk, Duckworth acknowledges a gap in our understanding, and she challenges us.
 We know that grit is important; we know very little, however, about how children develop this essential ingredient of success.
 Angela asks, “What can parents do to help their children become grittier – to develop a work ethic that keeps them motivated for the marathon, not just the sprint?”
 She cites Carol Dweck's research on a growth mindset as a beginning answer to this question.